![]() |

 The environs seemed designed to promote remembrance of a time when God manifested on Earth thru his Prophets.
 And, especially for Christians, the Prophet/Savior Jesus.

-Is it any wonder that I fell under the sway of an Islamic Imam who seemed cut in the mold of one of those Prophetic figures--albeit a more recent version?
+Is it any wonder that I fell under the sway of an Islamic Imam who seemed cut in the mold of one of those Prophetic figures?

-Though it was my impression that the Palestinian crew of Sufi disciples diminished over the course of several Intifadas and the re-Islamification in more puritanical terms which took place in Palestine in response.
+Though it was my impression that the Palestinian constituency of Sidi's Sufi disciples diminished over the course of several Intifadas and the re-Islamification in more puritanical terms which took place in Palestine in response.

 Gone were the 'liberated' women I used to see 'shamelessly' going about their affairs in Western dresses.
 Back came the veils and full-length chadors--more or less as a political statement against rising Zionist expansion and violence.